 Interior and exterior design

 Honda introduced the HR-V in 2015 as a 2016 model.
 At the time, the model fell in line with the firm’s design language by adopting styling cues such as sharp headlights that flank a gloss-black insert accented by a strip of chrome trim.
 Character lines chiseled into the side panels reduce visual mass, which explains why the HR-V looks less like an awkwardly tall hatchback and more like crossover than some of its rivals.
 Inside, every button, switch, and knob is placed right where you expect it to be.
 The driver faces a three-spoke steering wheel and an analog instrument cluster.
-The center stack houses the touchscreen that displays the infotainment system and the climate control panel.
+The center stack houses the infotainment system’s touchscreen and the climate control panel.

 The current CR-V went on sale more recently, and it received a minor nip and tuck for the 2020 model year, so it wears a much more contemporary design.
 The front end looks more muscular than before, and it points to the direction Honda’s design department will take in the coming years.
 The SUV-like proportions clear up a generous amount of space in the cabin for both passenger and gear.
 Step inside and you’ll be able to tell right off the bat that it’s a more modern car.
 It wears a cleaner, more minimalist design than its smaller sibling.
 Some models even boast wood trim, a feature which shows the CR-V has moved upmarket since its inception.